-I got to meet some members of the team and chat with their about their services.
+I got to meet some members of the team and chat with them about their services.
 So to keep off our project, we’ve opened an account with Ally Bank just for the freedom fund.

 - Covered by FDIC

-No monthly maintenance fee
+- No monthly maintenance fee

-$0 required minimum balance
+- $0 required minimum balance

-Yes, I know the interest rates are pretty low right now in this economic environment, but Ally has the one of the best.
+Yes, I know the interest rates are pretty low right now in this economic environment, but Ally has one of the best.
 It’ll allow us to grow our money just a bit faster and help us to reach our goal sooner.

 It’ll also be a great way for me to get a customer side view of Ally’s service.
 I’d love for this account to be a success.